iamthatguylook/Penetration-Testing-Notes/Using Web Proxies.md

 - **View** the response to check the outcome.
 - Using Burp or ZAP for repeating requests allows quick iterations of payload testing without needing to manually intercept each request.

-### **Conclusion:**
-By leveraging **Request History** and **Repeating Requests**, Burp Suite and ZAP make it easy to streamline repetitive testing tasks.
-These tools save significant time during security assessments, allowing testers to quickly adjust and send modified requests while examining the results.
-URL encoding plays an important role when modifying requests, ensuring the custom data is sent properly formatted.